 Your skin can be broadly divided into three main layers.
 They are:

-- The outer layer or epidermis containing skin cells, proteins, and pigment (1).
+- The outer layer or epidermis contains skin cells, proteins, and pigment (1).

-- The middle layer or dermis containing skin cells, oil glands, hair follicles, nerves, and blood vessels (1).
+- The middle layer or dermis contains skin cells, oil glands, hair follicles, nerves, and blood vessels (1).

-- The inner layer or the subcutaneous layer containing blood vessels, sweat glands, fat, and hair follicles (1).
+- The inner layer or the subcutaneous layer contains blood vessels, sweat glands, fat, and hair follicles (1).